BioGearsEngine/core/README.md

 Overview
 ==========

 BioGears® source code is hosted here and will be developed through this public repository to encourage community facing development.
-In addition we also support official stable releases.
+In addition, we also support official stable releases.
 Our latest deployment (found under releases) is still in a beta phase, and is intended to be an intermediate release to showcase the capabilities of the BioGears® Physiology Engine.
 The current version of the software includes examples of all types of engine interfaces, but does not include all of the functionality or physiologic systems that will be present in the final product.
 This version of the software is meant to elicit feedback and enhance community involvement in establishing end product expectations.

 What is BioGears®
 ------------------
 BioGears® is a C++ based, open source, multi-platform (Windows, Mac, and Linux), comprehensive human physiology engine that will drive medical education, research, and training technologies.
 BioGears enables accurate and consistent physiology simulation across the medical community.
 The engine can be used as a standalone application or integrated with simulators, sensor interfaces, and models of all fidelities.

 BioGears high-level objectives
 --------------------------------